Tudor, Mombasa

 Tudor is a subdivision of Mombasa, Kenya.

 Geography

-The area is located to the north of Mombasa Island, bordered by Jomo Kenyatta Avenue to the south-west and Tudor Creek to the north-east.
+The area is located to the north of Mombasa Island, bordered by Jomo Kenyatta Avenue to the south-west and Tudor Creek to the north-east, from the Makupa Bridge to the Nyali Bridge.
+On the south-east axis it is bordering the Ronald Ngala Avenue, from the Saba Saba (77) Junction to the Nyali bridge.

 Technical University of Mombasa.[Formerly known as Mombasa Polytechnic]

 Tudor is the location of Technical University of Mombasa, a higher education facility offering subjects in engineering, business and sciences.